Can You Get HIV Through Oral Sex?

 Most oral sex does not involve prolonged contact with a high concentration of infected fluid entering vulnerable tissue.
 Without blood, open sores, or heavy inflammation, the pathway into the bloodstream is usually not there.

 Reality check: Oral sex is often described as “extremely low risk” because population-level data struggles to measure it as a meaningful driver of infections.
 That is not the same as impossible, it just means the baseline probability is tiny in typical scenarios.
+If you want the logic spelled out step by step, use the risk calculator guide.

 When the theoretical risk increases